Brayantcw/devops-pizza-app/README.md

 - Deploy the application to a Kubernetes cluster in a cloud environment like Amazon EKS.
 As example I added a module and the basic terragrunt file to deploy a eks cluster.
 Please refer to IAC section for further details

 ## Iac
 - The application can be installed on an EKS cluster.
 Since I don't have an AWS account to test it, I decided to generate the basic templates (Terraform module and Terragrunt file for EKS) as examples.
+Please refer to iac and iac-modules folders.
 - Using Terraform/Terragrunt and a GitHub workflow, the Terragrunt plan and apply can be configured to deploy an EKS cluster.
 A similar process can be used to add a Helm release module for deploying the application.

 ## Contributing